sethadam1/essential-mac-apps/README.md

 An award-winning calendar app that combines beautiful design with powerful features like natural language event creation, multiple calendar support, and seamless integration with your existing calendar services.

 ### [1Password](https://1password.com/)
-The world's most-loved password manager that securely stores your passwords, credit cards, and sensitive information while making it easy to log into websites and apps with just one click.##
+The world's most-loved password manager that securely stores your passwords, credit cards, and sensitive information while making it easy to log into websites and apps with just one click.

+---

- Development & Code
+## Development & Code

 Professional tools for developers, programmers, and anyone working with code or files.